featherbear/UNSW-COMP3211/site/content/labs/lab-2.md

 I don't have time to actually implement and test it, but I reckon explaining what I _would_ do to the design would suffice some marks :)

+This design incorporates a stack entity that co-exists with the RegFile since the task spec said to port ALL of the operations - inclusive of the write and store operations.

 ## Stack Management

 * We could create an entity that internally keeps track of its stack pointer (`INTEGER RANGE 0 TO 15`).